-Lunchtime theater at Bewley's Cafe on Grafton Street in Dublin featuring some of Ireland’s top acting talent is an ideal tourist activity any time of year.
+Lunchtime theater at Bewley's Cafe on Grafton Street in Dublin featuring some of Ireland’s top acting talent is ideal for visitors who are looking to tap into Ireland's rich theatrical heritage.

 This news item contains affiliate links and I may earn compensation when you click on the links at no additional cost to you.

-Bewley’s Café Theatre has been operating since 1999 and is popular among Dubliners and visitors alike.
+Bewley’s Café Theatre has been operating since 1999 and is popular among Dubliners and tourists alike.

 In fact, the theatrical initiative has an international reputation for both innovation and excellence.